My Everything (Ariana Grande album): Critical reception

-In a more mixed review, Jim Farber from the New York Daily News writes that Grande's "sexed-up" vocals and range are shown off but the "constant jerking back and forth between styles interrupts any sense of flow."
-Caroline Sullivan from The Guardian praises Grande's vocals but feels that the songs are indistinct and have a "facelessness" to them.
-Annie Zaleski writes for The A.V.
-Club how it "is so well-constructed and designed to succeed, it rarely loosens up enough to let any depth of character (or real surprises) surface", yet it "further establishes Grande as a consummate performer and vocal interpreter."
-Kitty Empire from The Observer notes that Grande's vocal ability is showcased but that the songs lack personality.
-Evan Sawdey, writing for PopMatters, commented that Grande mimicks other artists, leaving her distinguished voice with only the support of hollow lyricism.
-In agreement, Will Robinson rated the album a 2.5 out of five for Sputnikmusic, saying it "ends up ringing hollow".
-Writing for Vibe magazine, Adelle Platon was positive towards the album's sound and compared Grande's vocals to those of Mariah Carey and Christina Aguilera.
-Andrew Chan, writing on behalf of Slant Magazine, stated that Grande "emphasizes the sheer fun of singing over any sense of emotional urgency", yet "What her voice lacks in depth, texture, and variety will probably take time to acquire."
+However, several reviewers criticized the album's lack of cohesion and distinct artistic identity despite praising Grande's vocal ability.
+Jim Farber from the New York Daily News wrote that Grande's "sexed-up" vocals and range are shown off but the "constant jerking back and forth between styles interrupts any sense of flow".
+Caroline Sullivan from The Guardian also praised her vocals, but felt that the songs are indistinct and have a "facelessness" to them.
+Annie Zaleski of The A.V.
+Club felt that My Everything was highly "well-constructed and designed to succeed", though she argued that its presentation left limited room for "any depth of character (or real surprises) surface".
+Nevertheless, she believed it made Grande a "consummate performer and vocal interpreter".
+Kitty Empire from The Observer notes that Grande's vocal ability was showcased, but the songs lack personality, while Evan Sawdey—writing for PopMatters—commented that Grande mimicked other artists, leaving her distinguished voice with only the support of hollow lyricism.
+In agreement, Will Robinson of Sputnikmusic stated it "ends up ringing hollow".
+Adam Markovitz of Entertainment Weekly criticized the album's songwriting and production as lacking artistic distinctiveness, though he acknowledged moments of enjoyment on songs such as "Problem" and "Bang Bang".
+Andrew Chan of Slant Magazine wrote that Grande prioritized the "sheer fun of singing" over "emotional urgency" on the album, though he argued that her vocal style still lacked some depth and variety.